VanAnderson/wpe-personal-readme/readme.md

 ### Pair programming

 Please reach out to me if you want to pair!
 I'm normally open to pair programming, and I think it can be useful as more than just a teaching tool.
 Even for two experienced developers, I believe the greater immediate cost of developer time to effective pair programming can almost entirely be [offset by productivity gains](https://collaboration.csc.ncsu.edu/laurie/Papers/XPSardinia.PDF).
-There can be tasks that are better suited to individual work, but in my view, most teams under utilize pair programming opportunities.
+There can be tasks that are better suited to individual work, but in my view, most teams under-utilize pair programming opportunities.

 ## Strengths and Weaknesses